1609 Cravens Ave.

 A third-party Special Needs Trust is similar to a self-funded Special Needs Trust in that the purpose is to protect the assets of a disabled beneficiary.
 Assets can be held in trust so that the beneficiary is not at risk of losing his or her government benefits upon receipt of an inheritance.
 The main difference between the two trusts is that, upon death, any remaining assets can be distributed to other family members, friends, or charities – thus, the assets pass on through the trust to another individual or entity, rather than being used to reimburse the government.

-Don’t hesitate to wait, a special needs provision that needs to be added to your current trust or included in the trust you are thinking about making should be the first priority.
-Take advantage of our FREE CONSULTATION by calling ✆ (855) ELDER LAW or (855) 353-3752, and let Elder Law Services of California, APLC help you today.
+Don’t wait another day.
+A special needs provision that needs to be added to your current trust or included in the trust you are thinking about making should be the first priority.